Post-Prostatectomy

 Pelvic Pain in Men

-We would take a full history and treatment could include pelvic floor muscle training, nerve mobilisations, soft tissue techniques and assessment and treatment of any back pain or stiffness.
+We would take a full history and treatment could include pelvic floor muscle training, nerve mobilisations, soft tissue techniques, ultrasound and assessment and treatment of any back pain or stiffness.

 You should make an appointment to see our men’s health physiotherapist, Linda.